Skip to content

 When you’re constantly bombarded with posts about millionaires in their twenties and child prodigies, you can easily feel like your own accomplishments are worthless.
 Feeling like a failure is inevitable in our world of shareable social media.

 Understand that you are your own self, and working at your own pace is never a bad thing.
+The same applies to building a digital business.
+Some companies achieve rapid growth, but you don’t see their years of preparation or established networks.

 Don’t Push Yourself Too Hard